cuberkam/Whatsapp_Web_Dark_Mode/README.md

 For Google Chrome</br>
 1- [Download Chameleon extension](https://chrome.google.com/webstore/detail/chamaeleon/dmpojjilddefgnhiicjcmhbkjgbbclob) and add extesion from Opera add-ons.</br>
-2- You should activate developer mode and select this repository file.</br>
+2- Or you should activate developer mode and select this repository file.</br>

 To install for other browser, you should activate developer mode and select this repository file.